Install

 Combining multiple Matrixify export filters

-The AND condition is specifically between different filters not within any individual filter.
-For some individual filters, you might have various selectable conditions, for example equals to any of, which allow you to list multiple values where any of the listed values need to match.
+Each filter can be applied just once, so you cannot add the same filter multiple times.
+For some individual filters, you might have various selectable conditions, for example equals to any of, which allow you to list multiple values, separated by a comma, where any of the listed values need to match.

 Troubleshooting common issues with Matrixify export filters